-The red line represents the low-fat diet that most diabetics are still advised to follow.
+The red line represents the low-fat diet that most people with diabetes are still advised to follow.
 This diet produced the WORST blood sugar levels throughout the day, which was fully expected (the low-fat diet contains more carbohydrates that raise blood sugar).
-Because too high a blood sugar level is the main problem in diabetes you could stop right there and award the low-fat diet the label ”worst in test”.
+Because too high a blood sugar level is the main problem in diabetes you could stop right there and award the low-fat diet the label “worst in test”.

 The green line shows a Mediterranean diet higher in fat.
 The participants skipped breakfast and had a big lunch instead (an equal number of calories in breakfast+lunch as other participants).
 As we can see this led to excellent blood sugar levels in the morning.
 After the big lunch, blood sugar levels were similar to those of the small low-fat lunch!

-Please note that in several Mediterranean countries, such as Italy, Greece and Portugal, it’s quite common to skip breakfast.
+Please note that in several Mediterranean countries, such as Italy, Greece, and Portugal, it’s quite common to skip breakfast.